Canadian Red Ensign: Canadian Blue Ensign

 The Canadian Blue Ensign is similar to the Red Ensign.
 The flag was used as the jack of the Royal Canadian Navy from its inception until the adoption of the Maple Leaf flag in 1965.
 The Blue Ensign was approved by the British Admiralty in 1868 for use by ships owned by the Canadian government.
 Carr's Flags of the World says "The Blue Ensign is charged with the shield in the fly", and that the Blue Ensign "is worn 'as a Jack' for distinguishing purposes when at anchor, or under way and dressed with masthead flags".

-In 1937, the Canadian Government established that the Canadian Blue Ensign ("the Blue Ensign of the Dominion of Canada") would be used as a special ensign by the several Canadian yacht clubs which had prior to then used the British Blue Ensign (either plain or defaced) as their special ensign.
+In 1937, the Canadian Government established that the Canadian Blue Ensign ("the Blue Ensign of the Dominion of Canada") would be used as a special ensign by the several Canadian yacht clubs with royal patronage which had prior to then used the British Blue Ensign (either plain (e.g., the Royal Vancouver Yacht Club) or defaced with a symbol unique to the club (e.g., the Royal Canadian Yacht Club)) as their special ensign.
 This usage lasted until the 1965 introduction of the Maple Leaf flag.
 Today, some Canadian yacht clubs use the Canadian Blue Ensign to commemorate this usage.

 In art and culture

 Otto Reinhold Jacobi included a red ensign flying from the East Block in his 1866 painting of the Parliament Buildings.

-During the early 1990s an urban myth developed claiming that the US flag was printed on the 1986 series of Canadian banknotes.
+During the early 1990s an urban myth developed claiming that the U.S. flag was printed on the 1986 series of Canadian banknotes.
 The myth stated that the US flag could be seen flown on the Parliament buildings depicted behind Prime Minister Sir Wilfrid Laurier on the $5 banknote, Sir John A. Macdonald on the $10 note and William Lyon Mackenzie King on the $50 note.
 This flag was in fact the Canadian Red Ensign, which was contemporaneous with the three prime ministers, but in such a small size that it could be confused with the US flag.